Fleshwounded/experience-tracker/README.md

 ## Legal Disclaimer

 This script is for educational use only.
-It is not to be used for real drugs and its author doesn’t condone doing real drugs.
+Its author doesn’t condone doing drugs.